 Wildly popular Mexican cocktails, this micheladas recipe is made with Clamato and beer.

 - 2 tablespoons lime juice

 - 1/2 teaspoon chili powder

 Mix all ingredients in a large pitcher and mix well.

 Serve over ice.

 Salt the rim for extra taste.

-*Note, I dipped the rim of the glasses in Sriracha Salt.
-You can easily make your own by adding a few drops of sriracha to course sea salt.
+*Note, For the Michelada recipe, I dipped the rim of the glasses in Sriracha Salt.
+You can easily make your own by adding a few drops of sriracha to coarse sea salt.
 Allow to dry, or bake on very low heat (200 degrees) for a few minutes.
 Keep an eye on it so the salt doesn’t melt.